esamattis/piler/README.md

     });

 This is similar to [Live.js][], but it does not use polling.
-It will add socket.io add will push the CSS-updates to your browser as you edit them.
+It will add socket.io which will push the CSS-updates to your browser as you edit them.

-If you app already uses Socket.io you need to add the io-object as second parameter to liveUpdate:
+If your app already uses Socket.io you need to add the io-object as second parameter to liveUpdate: